alexanderxgt/alexanderxgt.github.io/_posts/2025-02-20-weekly-post-week-6.markdown

 __What do you plan to do this week?__

 This week I need to finish constructing this website and add my own flair to it.
-I want to connect it to Soundcloud and to be able to post music links on here.
+I want to connect it to Soundcloud and to be able to post music links on here,  since live coding is my personal project for the course.

 __Are there any impediments in your way?__